Brad Van Pelt: Post NFL

 In addition to being teammates, the four Crunch Bunch members were close friends.
-They knew each other longer as buddies than as players and frequently talked on the phone, played golf and attended memorabilia signing events.
+They knew each other longer as friends than as players and frequently talked on the phone, played golf and attended memorabilia signing events.
 Van Pelt was quoted in 2004:

 I feel as comfortable with (Carson, Kelley and Taylor) as I do with my brothers.
-Obviously, your brothers are your brothers.
-But these three are probably the closest thing to them.
+Obviously, your brothers are your brothers, but these three are probably the closest thing to them.
 Brian and I played 11 years together.
 I played nine with Harry.
 Lawrence being the guy (he is), it didn't take long for him to fit right in and become one of the guys.
 I can't really explain why but they're the only three I stay close with.

 The Crunch Bunch went to Puebla, Mexico on October 26, 2004, to promote Habitat for Humanity and assist 3,000 volunteers who were building 150 houses.
 While there, they met and talked with former president Jimmy Carter and his wife, Rosalynn.

 Van Pelt went back to school to complete coursework for his degree in 1998 and in 2000, he was elected to the Sports Hall of Fame at Michigan State University.
 In 2001, Van Pelt was inducted into the College Football Hall of Fame in the class with Steve Young.
 He was nominated for the Pro Football Hall of Fame in 2005, but was not elected.
 In 2009, Van Pelt was inducted into the East-West Shrine Game Hall of Fame.
 He participated in the 48th East-West Shrine Game in 1972.
 The year before his death, he and his fiancée, Deanna, purchased a home in Harrison, Michigan, where his two brothers and mother reside.
 They spent most of their time there.

 Van Pelt was inducted into the New York Giants Ring of Honor during the 2011 season at halftime in a game between the Giants and the Green Bay Packers.